Arts for Learning Maryland's Out-of-School Time Programs Recognized by US DOE

 July 16, 2024 | lauren@ya.org

-July 16, 2024 – New York, NY – The Baltimore affiliate of Young Audiences Arts for Learning, Arts for Learning Maryland, in partnership with Baltimore City Public Schools, has been named a 2024 U.S. Department of Education (DOE) Engage Every Student Recognition Program Champion.
+July 16, 2024 – New York, NY – The Baltimore affiliate of Young Audiences Arts for Learning, Arts for Learning Maryland (AFL MD), in partnership with Baltimore City Public Schools, has been named a 2024 U.S. Department of Education (DOE) Engage Every Student Recognition Program Champion.
 AFL MD is one of only 13 organizations across the country honored by the agency for efforts "to expand access to high-quality afterschool and summer learning programs for students."

 For the past decade, AFL MD's award-winning Summer Arts and Learning Academy (SALA) has been helping Baltimore City Public School students fight summer learning loss.
 The program is offered as a free, full-day, five-week summer program in Title 1 schools.
 In 2023, AFL MD launched After School Arts and Learning Academy (ASALA), an afterschool program modeled after SALA.
 Both programs partner teaching artists with classroom educators to build up students' reading and math skills by encouraging creativity and arts-integrated exploration.
 This past year, more than 2,600 students participated in SALA and ASALA in 15 sites around Baltimore.